nigelperks/BasicAssembler/README.md

 Components base, index, displacement are optional but must appear in that order.

+Only the TINY simplified memory model so far.
-No simplified memory models.
-Use SEGMENT, GROUP and ASSUME.
-Their behaviour is intended to match Turbo Assembler for now.
+Otherwise use SEGMENT, GROUP and ASSUME, whose behaviour is intended to match Turbo Assembler for now.

 Directives: